Social Work - MSW

 Admission Requirements

 Students from any undergraduate major can apply to this program.
-However, they must have completed at least 21 credits of coursework in the social/behavioral sciences.
+Pre-requisite coursework can be found on the program website.

 Application Requirements: